etiennestuder/gradle-jooq-plugin/README.md

 # Migration

+## Migrating from jOOQ plugin 8.x to 9.x

+When migrating your build from jOOQ plugin 8.x to 9.x, follow these steps:

+- Ensure you run the Gradle build with at least Gradle 8
+- Declare any additional jOOQ dependencies with their specific versions, since the jOOQ plugin no longer registers any custom dependency resolution rules

 ## Migrating from jOOQ plugin 7.x to 8.x

 When migrating your build from jOOQ plugin 7.x to 8.x, follow these steps: